OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 This document is subject to the [Kantara IPR Policy - Option Patent & Copyright: Reciprocal Royalty Free with Opt-Out to Reasonable and Non-discriminatory (RAND)](https://kantarainitiative.org/confluence/download/attachments/2293776/Kantara%20Initiative%20IPR%20Policies%20_V1.1_.pdf?version=1&modificationDate=1244488630000&api=v2)[HTML version](https://kantarainitiative.org/confluence/pages/viewpage.action?pageId=41025689)

 ## 1. Objective
-The Minimum Viable Consent Receipt (MVCR) is a specification for common set of minimum viable fields for a consent record to be provided as a consent receipt, independantly usable for managing information sharing.
+The Minimum Viable Consent Receipt (MVCR) is a specification for common set of minimum viable fields for a consent record to be provided as an independant consent receipt for information sharing.

 ### 1.2 Scope
-This Minimum Viable Consent Receipt specification has the scope of specifying a receipt for recording the provision of consent.
-This scope includes how a consent record is provided, how to present the record fields, the format and order of fields, linking fields to external information, as well as the provisioning of the receipt at the point in time when the consent is provided.
+This Minimum Viable Consent Receipt specification has the scope of specifying a receipt for the policy recording the provision of consent for perosnal information. (purpose, types of personal information collected for  this purpose, and the sharing of this data with a 3rd party.)

+For authoritiative referencing of policy (principle and best practices), technical scopes.
+In addition to the physcial provison of the reciept which includes how a consent record is provided, how to present the record fields, the format and order of fields, linking fields to external information, as well as the provisioning of the receipt at the point in time when the consent is provided.

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (grantor) and recipient (grantee) as proof of consent.

-Open
-### 1.3 Scope: modes of consent
+### 1.3 Scope Defined: 3 models of consent specification layered onto

-The term 'minimum' in the MVCR refers to the least amount of data required to make an  open, compliant, and explicit consent record  viable for a number of different contexts, defined by the Data Controller (or grantor).
-From the minimum viable open consent record with the least amount of fields possible and extended to the maximum viable consent receipt  for the record to be independently usable by both parties, to be open compliant and explict for personal. informaton sharing.
+The term 'minimum' in the MVCR refers to the least amount of data required to make an open, compliant, and explicit consent record  viable for a number of different contexts, defined by
+* A) the Data Controller (or grantor), self-asserted
+* B) and/or defined by authoritiative policy i.e. regulation,
+* C) and/or defined by technical scope, i.e. UMA/Oauthor

-Explicit consent is comprised of the fields in a machine readable consent receipt that is  referenced to specification regulation,  principles, standards, and best practicesa and extended  referenced.
-ISO Privacy Framework, and best practices  .
-So as to indicate it these fields can be specified expliity for  policy, law and technical scopes (for authorisation), to be mapped into a open consent framework.
+Explicit consent is comprised of the fields in a machine readable consent record, which is further extended by reference, typcially to authoritiative; regulation,  principles, standards, best practices.
+For example: ISO Privacy Framework, which informs this specification as a privacy framework.
+So as to indicate if these fields can be specified expliity for policy, law and technical scopes (for authorisation), to be mapped into a open consent record.  (editors: requires a ISO conformance table and reference in appendix)

-The receipt has two modes which further defines the scope: explicit consent mode or non-explicit consent mode, both are specified with a yes/no flag.
-The modes of consent are to facilate high level of interoperability/extensibility with; a) various consent contexts across different mediums, b) simple legacy consent requirements to complex privacy compliance requirements, c) for adoption with or without legal liability,
+The receipt has consent type to defines the scope as explicit or else non-explicit in regards to referencing the above scopes.
+The modes of consent are to facilate high level of interoperability/extensibility with; a) various consent contexts across different mediums, b) simple legacy non-digital consent requirements to complex and specific operational privacy compliance requirements, c) for adoption of non-explicit consent with or without legal liability,

-* Yes, indicating the receipt shows compliance and conformance for explicit consent.
+* Explicit, indicating the receipt shows compliance and conformance for explicit consent.
-* No, indicating the receipt has demonstrated conformance with the MVCR and demonstrates, but is a limited to, conformance and makes no legal compliance claims.
+* Non-Explicit (or defined consent type), indicating the receipt has demonstrated conformance with the MVCR and demonstrates, but is limited to, conformance and makes no legal compliance claims.

-Both operational modes demonstrate at a minimum, open consent conformance to the MVCR.
+Both operational modes demonstrate at a minimum, MVCR open consent conformance.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)

 ### 1.4 Notational Conventions for Conformance